-- Langafel CE Primary is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - Langafel CE Primary will follow relevant guidance in Keeping Children Safe in Education 2022 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Langafel CE Primary are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands, and warnings. - Where the school places a pupils with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child. - The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where the school organises work experience placements, we will follow the advice and guidance as identified in part Three of KCSIE 2022.
+- Langafel CE Primary is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - Langafel CE Primary will follow relevant guidance in Keeping Children Safe in Education (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Langafel CE Primary are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands, and warnings. - Where the school places a pupils with an alternative provision provider we continue to be responsible for the safeguarding of that child and will need to satisfy ourselves that the provider can meet the needs of the pupil. - The school will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where the school organises work experience placements, we will follow the advice and guidance as identified in part Three of KCSIE 2022.

-8.2 Allegations/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors within our 'Managing Allegations against Staff' and staff code of conduct policy.
-This can be found at the back of the staffroom and in the shared folder on the server.
+8.2 Allegations/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors

-• Any concerns or allegations about staff will be recorded and dealt with appropriately in line with the local Kent allegations arrangements and Part Four of KCSIE 2022.
-In depth information can be found
+- Any concerns or allegations about staff will be recorded and dealt with appropriately in line part four of KCSIE and the local Kent allegations arrangements.
+In depth information can be found within our 'Managing Allegations against Staff' and staff code of conduct policy.
+This can be found at the back of the staffroom and in the shared folder on the server. - Any concerns or allegations about staff, will be recorded and dealt with appropriately in line with national and local guidance.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.

-- Any concerns or allegations about staff, will be recorded and dealt with appropriately in line with national and local guidance.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteachers/principals (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made.
+- In all cases where allegations are made against staff or low-level concerns are reported, once proceedings have been concluded, the headteachers/principals (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made. - In the situation that the school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.